 Bisphosphonates are drugs that can help to strengthen the bones.
 The aim of bisphosphonates is to reduce the risk of fractures or high levels of calcium in the blood (hypercalcaemia) and help with pain.

 Other treatments may occasionally be used for secondary bone cancer.
-We have more information about treatments for secondary bone cancer.

 Treatment for secondary bone cancer may be offered as part of a clinical trial.